 How Do Fleas Jump So High?
 It's All In The Toes!

-However, before we do that there are a few mysteries that Dr. Clark still needs solve - like how fleas lock their springs in place and release them and also how they control the movement of their rear hindmost legs so precisely, so that they take off at the same time - For if they didn't they would be flying out of control!
-Who know that there was so much to learn from the tiny flea?
+So why is this important?
+The Cambridge scientists believe that we can mimic the flea's technique to build robots that can leap through rough terrain.
+However before that happens, there are a few other mysteries that still need to solved - like how fleas lock their springs in place and release them and also how they are able control the movement of their rear hindmost legs such that they take off at the same time - a technique that allows them to land perfectly on their target!
+Who knew there was so much to learn from the tiny flea?

 Resources: Telegraph.co.uk, msnbc.msn.com, dailymail.co.uk, nytimes.com